logsdail/logsdail.github.io/sphinx-doc/mass_2025/index.rst

 Abstracts for both posters and talks are welcomed and can be submitted during the registration process. **There is no fee for registration.**
 Places are limited and will be distributed by the organisers with equality in mind.

+**The deadline for oral abstract submission is 1200 19/05/2024.**

-**The deadline for registration and abstract submission is 14/05/2024.** Once registered, your place at the meeting will be confirmed by the organising committee by 21/05/2024.
+**The deadline for poster abstract submission and general regstration is 1200 28/05/2024.**

+Once registered, your place at the meeting will be confirmed by the organising committee by 23/05/2024.

 To assist our monitoring of data EDI data, the following optional form is available for completion: `Link to EDI monitoring form <https://forms.office.com/e/WasGPFx9Wj>`_